Kris Bubic: Kansas City Royals

 Bubic began the 2023 season pitching in the Royals' rotation.
-In three starts for the team, Bubic logged a record of 0-2 and 3.94 ERA with 16 strikeouts in 16.0 innings pitched.
+In three starts for the team, Bubic logged a record of 0-2 and 3.94 ERA with 16 strikeouts in 16 innings pitched.
 On April 21, 2023, it was announced that Bubic would undergo Tommy John surgery, prematurely ending his season.

 Bubic was activated from the injured list and reinstated to the active roster on July 6, 2024.
 With the 2024 Kansas City Royals, Bubic compiled a 1–1 record with 2.67 ERA and 39 strikeouts over 301/3 innings pitched in 27 games.
 He also logged seven holds and one save as a member of the bullpen.

 On July 6, 2025, Bubic was named to the 2025 All-Star Game roster, his first career selection.
 In 20 starts for Kansas City, he compiled an 8–7 record and 2.55 ERA with 116 strikeouts across 116 1/3 innings of work.
 After Bubic pitched 2 2/3 innings against the Cleveland Guardians on July 26, the Royals disclosed that he would miss the remainder of the season with a rotator cuff strain.

+Bubic began the 2026 season as a part of Kansas City's rotation, logging a 3–2 record and 4.11 ERA with 51 strikeouts over his first nine starts.
+On May 18, 2026, Bubic was placed on the injured list due to left elbow soreness.
+While on rehab assignment with Triple–A Omaha, he was shut down due to shoulder soreness.
+Bubic was transferred to the 60–day injured list on July 1.

+Los Angeles Dodgers

+On August 3, 2026, the Royals traded Bubic to the Los Angeles Dodgers in exchange for Carlos Durán.